-The Permit Authority cannot identify all cellars under footways and carriageways.
-Owners of cellars under the highway must notify the highway authority under Section 180 of the Highways Act 1980 if they wish to carry out works.
-The highway authority will, in turn, notify interested activity promoters before any activity begins.
+The Permit Authority cannot identify all cellars under footways and carriageways.-Owners of cellars under the highway must notify the highway authority under Section 180 of the Highways Act 1980 if they wish to carry out works.
+The Permit Authority as highway authority will, in turn, notify interested activity promoters before any activity begins.